Hiyori-API/hiyori-cli/readme.md

 Hiyori CLI is being developed to create and maintain [HiyoriDB](https://github.com/Hiyori-API/HiyoriDB) — a relational Anime and Manga Database.

 ## Process
-Hiyori CLI works by crawling sources, parsing the data, and transforming them into the Hiyori Schema which contains combined metadata gathered from sources.
-This metadata is stored in MongoDB.
-When other source processes are run, then it focuses on updating the metadata with missing information.
+Hiyori CLI works by
+Hiyori CLI has two main primary functions.
+1. Ingesting transformed data based on the Hiyori Schema ingested from available sources
+2. Combining the ingested data into HiyoriDB

 Hiyori also collects relational mappings from other sources (if available) and uses that to populate `references` in the schema.
 Supported references have parsers and are able to extract the ID of the entry for that source and store them in `reference_ids`.